dfgHiatus/StartupSounds/README.md

 1. Download your [OS's version](https://github.com/dfgHiatus/StartupSounds/releases/latest) of this mod from the releases tab.
 1. Place `StartupSounds.dll` into your `nml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with NeosModLoader installed it will create the folder for you.
 1. Place `ManagedBass.dll` and `bass.dll` into your Neos install folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR` for a default install.
 1. Start the game.
-If you want to verify that the mod is working you can check your Neos logs.
+If you want to verify that the mod is working you can check your Neos logs, or listen in for audio.
+I've included one sound track, credits below.

-If you want to change the sound played on startup, drop audio files of your choice into your `nml_mods/startup_sounds` folder.
+If you want to change the sound played on startup, drop audio files of your choice into your `nml_mods\startup_sounds` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods\startup_sounds` for a default install.
 You can create it if it's missing and use modconfig to choose the sound in question.

 ## Licenses
 - [ManagedBass.dll](https://github.com/ManagedBass/ManagedBass) - MIT License